 Evidence of 2 seperate address for what was really one house.

-Family History#1: Teens, 1920s, Vaudeville.
+Family History #1: 19-Teens, 1920s, Vaudeville.
 Joseph And Roxy LaRocca.
 Peoria.
-Virginia Young.
+Virginia & Josephine Young.
 SLC.
 The Great Depression.
 Oakland.
-Jane Harker #1.
+Meet Jane Harker #1.
 Warner Bros.

-Roxy LaRocca is Diana/Paige’s great uncle.
-He had a harp act in the Vaudeville circuit.
+Roxy LaRocca is Diana Cotterell /Paige Young’s great uncle.
+He was famous for his harp act and toured the Vaudeville circuit.
 Roxy used this as his passport photo.
-Found on e-bay.

 Family Background In Vaudeville: